microsoft/graphrag/docs/index/default_dataflow.md

     nv[Umap Documents] --> ne[Umap Entities] --> ng[Nodes Table Emission]
 ```

 For each of the logical graphs, we perform a UMAP dimensionality reduction to generate a 2D representation of the graph.
 This will allow us to visualize the graph in a 2D space and understand the relationships between the nodes in the graph.
-The UMAP embeddings are then emitted as a table of _Nodes_.
+The UMAP embeddings are then exported as a table of _Nodes_.
 The rows of this table include a discriminator indicating whether the node is a document or an entity, and the UMAP coordinates.